WalterZWang/influxdb/README.md

 ``tutorial.ipynb``: a tutorial example of how to use this interface

 The following two files are not necessary:

-``access.py``: the way to encode and decode the username and password, you can use other methods to store your username and password of the databse
+``access.py``: the way to encode and decode the username and password, you can use other methods to store your username and password of the databse safely

 ``gridCarbon.py``: Interface to collect grid carbon emission intensity from WattTime

 ### Running
-Unfortunately, you cannot run ``tutorial.ipynb``, because you need username and password to interact with the influxdb interface, which we are not going to share in this public repository
+Unfortunately, you cannot run ``tutorial.ipynb``, because you need username and password to interact with the influxdb interface, which we cannot share in this public repository

 ### Feedback